 "It's been hard for me to get a job, but I like this one because we move around a lot," she said, adding that transit passengers often thank the crews for their work and local businesses have handed out sandwiches in gratitude.

 Jalma said the federal funding will run out by September 2025, and she's hopeful public and private entities will step up to keep it going.
-Listening House's costs to administer the program and pay Work Now workers amounts to $45,000 a month.
+Listening House's costs to administer the program and pay Work Now workers amount to $45,000 a month.

 The partnership with Listening House "is one of the many ways we're working collaboratively with the communities we serve, and a clear illustration of our mission to not only connect people but to strengthen communities and improve lives," Kandaras said.